-The curiosity facet of openness.
+The Curiosity scale.
+With the Curiosity scale, matrices were also ill-conditioned under both baseline approaches, and eventually we had to exclude the GGUM from the analyses.

 Table 17 contains the DIF results for the curiosity scale.
 As discussed in the model-data fit part, the DIF analysis under GGUM included only 14 items, with Items 1, 10, 12, 16, and 19 dropped.
 Under SGR and DIF effect size, Items 10 and 12 were kept, because these two approaches were able to handle response frequency equal to 0.
-As shown in Table 17, when SGR was applied, Item 12 was the only DIF-free and linking item, and all the other items were found to have significant DIF.
-For the exact same set of items, according to DIF effect sizes, 4 out of the 17 items had negligible DIF (Items 2, 5, 7, and 20), 4 exhibited small DIF (Items 3, 6, 8, and 12), 2 showed large DIF (Items 11 and 17), and the rest 6 items exhibited moderate DIF.
+As shown in Table 19, when SGR was applied, except for Item 12, all the other items were found to have significant DIF.
+With the exact same set of items, according to DIF effect sizes, 4 out of the 17 items had negligible DIF (Items 2, 5, 7, and 20), 4 exhibited small DIF (Items 3, 6, 8, and 12), 2 showed large DIF (Items 11 and 17), and the other 6 items exhibited moderate DIF.
 Under GGUM, out of 14 items, surprisingly, no item demonstrated significant DIF.
 To be more specific, the constrained baseline approach considered 11 items as DIF-free, and with these 11 items as the linking items, the remaining 3 items (Items 6, 13, and 17), flagged as DIF items with the constrained baseline approach, were identified as DIF-free by the free baseline approach.
 This inconsistency between the two approaches is consistent with previous findings that the constrained baseline approach has inflated Type I error rate, while the Type I error rate of the free baseline approach is close to nominal (i.e., 0.05; Lopez Rivas et al., 2009).